slow periods in busienss

 Advance rates may be even higher, and factoring fees even lower for larger invoices or for companies who factor on a regular basis and receive a volume discount.

-Factoring receivables enables you a business owner to focus on growing their business rather than chasing invoices or performing collections.
-They gain almost immediate access to working capital by speeding up cash flow, so they can reinvest in their company much more quickly.
+Factoring receivables enables you, a business owner, to focus on growing your business rather than chasing invoices or performing collections.
+They gain almost immediate access to working capital by speeding up cash flow so they can reinvest in their company much more quickly.

 Factoring receivables could also be the key to positioning your business to be able to take advantage of emerging opportunities.